jpflores-13/STRS/README.md

-# Hyperosmotic stress induces chromatin loop reorganization through CTCF retention
+# Hyperosmotic stress induces a large-scale rewiring of 3D chromatin interactions

-This repository contains code, analysis scripts, and figure generation for our study investigating how hyperosmotic stress affects 3D genome organization and chromatin loop dynamics.
+This repository contains code, analysis scripts, and figure generation for our study investigating the role of 3D chromatin structure in response to hyperosmotic stress.

-> **Flores JP**, [Additional Authors TBD]
+> **Flores JP**, Perreault AA, Drum Z, Xu C, Cruz Alonso D, Petros G, Wu Y, Quiroga-Barber IY, Sahasrabudhe I, Demmerle J, Wang GG, Cai D, Phanstiel DH
-> *Hyperosmotic stress induces chromatin loop reorganization through CTCF retention*
+> *Hyperosmotic stress induces a large-scale rewiring of 3D chromatin interactions *
 > Preprint: **TBD DOI** · Journal: **TBD**

 ## Overview

-We integrated Hi-C, CUT&Tag, and RNA-seq data to characterize how sorbitol treatment (hyperosmotic stress) affects chromatin loop formation and gene expression in HEK293 cells.
+We integrated Hi-C, CUT&Tag, and RNA-seq data to characterize how sorbitol treatment (hyperosmotic stress) affects chromatin loop formation and gene expression in HEK293 and HCT116 cells.
 Our analysis reveals large-scale rewiring of chromatin interactions with distinct patterns of loop gain and loss, driven by differential CTCF and cohesin (RAD21) retention at loop anchors.

-**Key findings:**
-- Identification of gained and lost chromatin loops under hyperosmotic stress
+**HIGHLIGHTS:**
+- Acute hyperosmotic stress causes a global  loss of existing chromatin loops accompanied by the formation of hundreds of de novo loops.
+- Gained loop anchors are enriched for retained CTCF and cohesin.
-- CTCF retention at loop anchors correlates with loop stability
+- CTCF retention is favored at high-occupancy, cohesin-stabilized, promoter-proximal sites with strong CTCF motifs.
-- YAP1 and H3K27ac enrichment at gained loop anchors
-- Timecourse analysis reveals rapid loop reorganization kinetics
-- Cross-cell line validation in HEK293 WT, HCT116, and T47D cells
+- Loop remodeling is largely decoupled from genome-wide transcription but can associate with both activation and repression at specific loci.

 ---